GoGuardian Block Pages

 Blocked by a Scene

 Teachers have the ability to filter content and set browsing rules for enrolled students during their classroom sessions using Scenes.
-If a student is blocked by a Scene policy, the "Hey There" screen will be displayed (shown below).
+If a student is blocked by a Scene, the "Hey there!" screen will be displayed (shown below).

 Students can also be enrolled in multiple concurrent sessions.
 The most recently applied Scene will override any currently applied Scenes.
 If a student is in multiple sessions and is blocked by a Scene, the "You're popular!" page will be displayed (shown below).
 The block page will display the classroom owners.
 Contact the listed owners to remove or modify the scene if necessary.